Paul Carrack: 2000–present

 In February 2013, Carrack helped to kick off Eric Clapton's 50th anniversary tour, "Old Sock", celebrating the 50th year that Clapton had been a professional musician.
 Carrack sang lead vocals on "Tempted", "How Long", and closed the show with "High Time We Went".

 He also in 2013, took part in the BBC Four programme Please Please Me: Remaking a Classic to celebrate 50 years since the Beatles debut studio album, where he recorded his own version of "Misery".

 In May 2015, Carrack helped Clapton celebrate his 70th birthday with a concert held at Madison Square Garden on 1 and 3 May, along with the other members of Clapton's band.
 The birthday celebration continued later in May at the Royal Albert Hall in the UK.
 In 2019, Carrack played Hammond organ and sang on Clapton's Live in Concert 2019 world tour, playing their first-ever concert in Dresden, Germany as part of the Dresden Music Festival.

 On 19 February 2021, a new single "You're Not Alone" was released across all digital platforms via Carrack's own independent label Carrack-UK.
 It was also announced that a new studio album, One on One, would be issued in June 2021.
 After Carrack contracted shingles in the spring, delaying the album's completion, the release date was pushed back to September 17.

+On the BBC's 2024 Jools' Annual Hootenanny he performed "Over My Shoulder" with Jools Holland and the band.

+In July 2025, Carrack will release his first country album, titled The Country Side of Paul Carrack Vol. 1.